 Jay DoughertyPublisher and Editor

-Jay has worked on arts-related ventures for the past 30 years.
+Jay has worked on arts-related ventures for over 30 years.
 His publishing history includes the literary zine Clock Radio (b.
-1984), the photography Web site PhotoCamel (b.
+1984), the photography website PhotoCamel (b.
 2005), the poetry forum PoetryCircle (b.
-2005), and now this, the Open Arts Forum, a Web magazine and community for all of the arts, in one place.
+2005), and now this, the Open Arts Forum, a web magazine and community for all of the arts, in one place.
 In addition to being a publisher and editor, Jay has taught English in universities and high school and has also worked as a photographer and musician.

 Maria is a historian, archivist, and teacher working in the District of Columbia.
 She's collaborated on four books of art and poetry with Roger Doyle, and has had poetry published most recently in The Amethyst Review, The Bitchin' Kitsch, and Eyedrum Periodically.

 Jordan Trethewey is poet laureate of Fredericton, New Brunswick, Canada, where he lives with his wife, son, daughter, and pets.
 His two recent books, “Spirits for Sale” (2019) and “Unexpected Mergers” (2021), published by Pskis Porch, are available on Amazon.
 His work has also been translated in Vietnamese, Farsi, and French.

 At one time, or another, Jordan was a brewer, journalist, retailer, computer technician, theatre director, coach, and remote sensing analyst.
 He currently works as a creative writer at Bell Media.